leitao/containers/README.md

 1. Get you VM IP according to the instance number described in the paper number in front of you computer.
-	1. Get the IP for you instance, i.e, if you have instance #3, your IP should be 169.44.29.133.
+	1. Get the IP for you instance on the table below.
+		- I.e, if you have instance #3, your IP should be 169.44.29.133.
 If you have instance #22 your IP is 169.45.172.98 and so on.
 2. On Microsoft Windows, go to *Start* -> *All programs* -> *PuTTY* and open the **PuTTY** application.
 3. Inside the PuTTY application, go to **Host Name** box and type your instance IP.
 4. Click open and you will be inside a Ubuntu 15.10 on Power environment.
 5. Type the user and password on the paper in front of you.
 6. You should be ready to start the lab.